oracle-livelabs/security/accessgovernance-access-controls/integrate-oag-db/integrate-oag-db.md

 7. On the **Configure** step, enter connection details for the target system:

     **JDBC URL:**
     Replace the placeholder in the below url with the private ip of your compute instance.
-Refer to *Lab 5 : Task 3*  for the private ip of your compute instance.
+Refer to *Task 3 : Step 3*  above for the private ip of your compute instance.

     ```
     <copy>jdbc:oracle:thin:@//<--privateipofyourcomputeinstance-->:1521/ORCL.NETWORKSPEOSUBN.IDMOCICLOU02PHX.ORACLEVCN.COM</copy>